travis-ci/docs-travis-ci-com/user/languages/haskell.md

 ## Build with Stack

-Check out https://docs.haskellstack.org/en/stable/travis_ci/ if you want to use Stack to build your project.
+Check out [Travis CI on Stack](https://docs.haskellstack.org/en/stable/travis_ci/) if you want to use Stack to build your project.